kristiehuang/kristiehuang.github.io/more-on-me.markdown

 I was very privileged to be able to spend my 10th grade summer with Make School—where I first learned to code & shipped my first two [real](http://tinyurl.com/cloudcloset) [products](http://tinyurl.com/airtimeevents).
 Cue the [hackathons](https://devpost.com/kristiehuang), compsci classes, and engineering major declaration.
 Along the way, I learned the 16-character term for new product creation: entrepreneurship.
 It was an opportunity to translate ideas into real impact for real people.

 So now I’m pursuing a dual-degree in EECS and Business in UC Berkeley’s M.E.T. program.
 Sounds real ~tech-trash-to-the-core~, I know.
 I think it’s the fastest path from where I am to being able to create things to help people though.

-And because of my non-tech background, I know the user experience is the most important element to any product.
+### Diversity, equity, and inclusion
+no brainer.
+Thank you to Rewriting the Code + NCWIT + Built By Girls + Tech Ladies for being THE reason why I'm in tech today.
+I LITERALLY would not be in tech if it wasn't for these online support systems.
+Cannot stress this enough.
+I give back my time [frequently](https://www.instagram.com/p/CBbVHmalvQj/) to younger girls breaking into tech + helping with college apps, because I know how absolutely essential it was for me.
+Actively working on being a better intersectional feminist (#BlackLivesMatter) and doing important work at she256.

 ### Miscellaneous: